aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 * Once the pull request is submitted, a reviewer will be assigned by the maintainers.

 * Discuss review comments and iterate until you get at least one "Approve".
 When iterating, push new commits to the same branch.
-Usually all these are going to be squashed when you merge to master.
+Usually, all these are going to be squashed when the maintainers merge to `main`.
 The commit messages should be hints for you when you finalize your merge commit message.

 * Make sure to update the PR title/description if things change.
 The PR title/description are going to be used as the